mxslk/DebugYourPain/content/docs/main_posts/practice/pillars_of_practice.md

 - *Feeling emotions*.
 As we've mentioned, pain has a cognitive, an emotional, and a sensation component.
 The emotional component of chronic pain is often highly charged when emotions are repressed for a long period of time.
 Unfortunately, most of the time it is very difficult to know to what extent you are inhibiting your emotions.
 One very helpful set of practices involves stopping resistance to unpleasant emotions.
 This can be done through targeted writing prompts[^2], guided awareness exercises, or just sitting there and feeling.
-[Ref.
-JournalSpeak Paulina Soble, Mindbody workbook Schechter] You might also consider working with a skilled therapist or coach[^3].
+You might also consider working with a skilled therapist or coach[^3].

 <!-- - *Leaning into pleasure* -->